Did you ever imagine you’d be reading about worm poop?

 You’ll need to set up a worm bin for them to live in.
 This can be done using a simple plastic container or a wooden box.
 You’ll also need to provide your worms with bedding material, such as shredded newspaper or leaves.

-Maintaining a Worm Bin and Harvesting Worm Castings
+Maintaining a Worm Bin and Harvest Worm Castings

-Maintaining a worm bin is relatively easy.
-You’ll need to feed your worms regularly and keep the bin moist.
+Maintaining the bin is relatively easy.
+You’ll need to feed your worms kitchen scraps regularly and keep the bin moist.
 Once your worms have produced enough castings, you can harvest them by separating the worms from the poops and using them in your garden.

 Cost-Effectiveness of Keeping Worms for Worm Castings